-So why not turn food no longer fit to eat into compost instead?
-Gardeners know that compost is black gold in the garden.
-It helps plants grow stronger, healthier and be more productive.
-All from food scraps that used to just go into the trash!
+So turn food no longer fit to eat into compost instead using food scraps that used to just go into the trash!

-We use a *Tumbling Composter here on the homestead.
-It contains the compost to help keep from attracting pests & flies.
-Plus the tumbling action helps me make usable compost faster.
+We use a *Tumbling Composter, it helps prevent our compost from attracting pests & flies.
+Plus the tumbling action makes usable compost faster.

-Not only are our purchases typically higher quality than we’d be able to afford new, but no new whatsit needed to be manufactured to fill our need.
+Our thrift store purchases are typically higher quality than we could afford new.
+PLUS no new whatsit needed to be manufactured to fill our need.

-PLUS, typically there’s no packaging either.
-So this I still consider this a big fat environmental zero-waste win all the way around.
+Typically there’s no packaging either.
+So this I consider this a big fat environmental zero-waste win all the way around.

 Take The Next Step

-These seven tips are a quick way to get started toward a more zero-waste lifestyle.
-But I think you’ll find that once you take those first simple steps, the next steps are easier and even more fun – it’s addictive!
+These seven tips are quick & easy ways start toward a more zero-waste lifestyle.
+Once you take those first simple steps the next steps are even easier and more fun – it’s addictive!

-Check out the list below, you’re bound to find something new!
+There are many other ideas listed below.
+Check them out, you’re bound to find something new!